Calzizzle/F.A.S.T.-FIRST-ALLIANCE-SELECTION-TOOL/README.md

 - LIVE EPA and Role breakdown
     - Event Only EPA
     - Scroll to "What are the different Roles" for more info
-- Color Coded, Auto-Sorting alliance "Pick List"
+- Color Coded alliance "Pick List"
 - Picked Alliances are sorted into a "Draft Board"

 # INSTALLATION/DEPLOYMENT (START HERE)